 • MM-BIO-15 Western Pond Turtle Visual Encounter Surveys.
-A preconstruction survey for western pond turtle would be conducted within 24 hours of the onset of any proposed ground disturbing activities associated with the proposed recreation feature rehabilitation, replacement, and relocation occurring within 350 feet of the Camp Far West Reservoir.
+A preconstruction survey for western pond turtle would be conducted within 24 hours of the onset of any proposed ground disturbing activities associated with the proposed recreation feature rehabilitation, replacement, and relocation (as defined in Section 3.3 Replacement of Existing Facilities Due to Camp Far West Reservoir Pool Raise in the Recreation Facilities Plan) occurring within 350 feet of the Camp Far West Reservoir.
 The survey area would include all disturbance areas within 350 feet of the reservoir, all habitat between the disturbance areas and the reservoir, and the reservoir edge.
-If juvenile or adult turtles are found within the survey area, they would be moved by a qualified biologist at least 500 feet away from the proposed disturbance area to a location with similar habitat.
-If a turtle nest is found within the survey area, construction activities would not take place within 100 feet of the nest until the turtles have hatched or the eggs have been moved to an appropriate location.
+If juvenile or adult turtles are found within the survey area, they would be moved by a qualified biologist at least 500 feet of the nest until the turtles have hatched or the eggs have been moved to an appropriate location.
 Any egg relocation would be conducted by a qualified biologist in coordination with CDFW.